 we wanted to address the complexity of privacy and safety issues in smart cities by focusing on the people analyzing the sounds of the city in real time.

 In this collaborative project with Zoe Padgett

-, we were interested in the small, seemingly inconsequential daily exchanges all of us partake in.
+, we were interested in the small, seemingly inconsequential daily exchanges all of us take part in.

-Wearable technology enables us to not only quantify these transactions, but also allows us to carry them with us.
-We can feel the weight of a long winded sentence, or refer back to a recent nudge.
-In this project, we investigated the physical presence of fleeting interactions.
+Wearable technology enables us to not only quantify these fleeting transactions, but to hold and carry them with us.
+Perhaps we can feel the weight of a long winded sentence, or refer back to a recent nudge.
+In this project, we investigated the possibility of making conversations physical and visual experiences.

 Through the design of a wearable that signifies when we have a desire to speak, and visualizes the process of expelling our thoughts, we hoped to explore how our communication can be affected by visual awareness and haptic reminders.
-With a small PC fan, a microphone audio sensor, and an Arduino microcontroller, we created a suit that deflates and inflates with our speech.
+With a small PC fan, a microphone audio sensor, a light sensor, and an Arduino microcontroller, we created a suit that inflates and deflates with our speech.